-- a) Where a support person is accompanying a person with a disability, and they are not the parent/guardian of a student, for the purpose of assisting in a discussion that may involve confidential information concerning the student, the Superintendent of Education, principal or other staff member must first secure the consent of the parent/guardian regarding such disclosure. - b) Consent to the disclosure of confidential information in the presence of the support person must be given in writing by the parent or guardian.
-(See Appendix A Consent Form for Student Support Person). - c) The support person must also provide assurance in writing to safeguard the confidentiality of information disclosed in the discussion. - d) A copy of the signed consent document will be retained in the school/Board office as per AODA retention schedules. - e) If the parent/guardian uses a different support person for subsequent meetings, a new signed consent will be required.
+- Where a support person is accompanying a person with a disability, who is not the parent/guardian of a student, for the purpose of assisting in a discussion that may involve confidential information concerning the student, the Superintendent of Education, principal or other staff member must first secure the consent of the parent/guardian regarding such disclosure. - b) Consent to the disclosure of confidential information in the presence of the support person must be given in writing by the parent or guardian.
+(See Appendix A Consent Form for Student Support Person). - c) The support person must also provide assurance in writing to safeguard the confidentiality of information disclosed in the discussion. - d) A copy of the signed consent document will be retained in the school/Board office. - e) If the parent/guardian uses a different support person for subsequent meetings, a new signed consent will be required.